zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \mu\_0^{-1} |\bm{E}(\bm{r}, t)| |\bm{B}(\bm{r}, t)| \bm{n}
 $$

-is the expression of the Poynting vector of a planar wave.
+is the expression of the Poynting vector of a plane wave.

 Since the field vectors are orthogonal, Equations 7.24-7.25 define the ratio of wave amplitudes: